 Precision VIR is the first independent Vascular and Interventional Radiology practice in North Texas, established in 2012.
 We focus on minimally invasive procedures and surgeries that are the safest and most efficient for our patients.
-We are the leaders in vascular disease diagnosis and treatment, interventional oncology, IVC filters, and women’s health, treatment of pelvic congestion syndrome and uterine fibroids.
+We are the leaders in vascular disease diagnosis and treatment, vein care treatment and diagnosis, and women’s health treatment of pelvic congestion syndrome and uterine fibroids.

 Our treatments usually replace archaic surgeries used in the past to treat venous disease.
 There are no large incisions, reduced risk, less pain and shorter recovery times.
 We focus on venous disease diagnosis, management and treatments including all the latest and innovative procedures.
 The procedures can be safely performed in an office or outpatient setting.
 We treat all facets of venous disease and are experts at all aspects of treatment from cosmetic to complex medical venous disease.